THH(Z) and the image of J: -local and K-theory

 \begin{proof} See \cite[Theorem 1.1]{bhatt-clausen-mathew--k1k} and \cite[Corollary 4.23]{lmmt--purity}. \end{proof}

-\begin{remark} In fact, \cite[Corollary 4.23]{lmmt--purity} is more general than \cref{k1k--ring--truncating}: it is shown there that the statement holds for $A$ any connective, $\K(1)$-acyclic $\E_1$-ring.
+\begin{remark} In fact, \cite[Corollary 4.23]{lmmt--purity} is more general than \cref{k1k--ring--truncating}: there the statement is proved for $A$ any connective, $\K(1)$-acyclic $\E_1$-ring.
 As alluded to in \cref{i--k1k}, this more general statement can alternatively be deduced from \cref{i--k1k--main} (under our assumption that $p$ is odd), but we are certainly using the statement for $\E_1$-$\Z$-algebras as an input to our proof of the latter. \end{remark}

 \begin{lemma} For $X$ an $\cir$-equivariant spectrum, there is a natural fiber square of spectra

 in which the horizontal maps are the canonical ones. \end{lemma}

 \begin{proof} The square is induced by the localization map $X \otimes \j_p^{\triv} \to \L_{\K(1)}(X \otimes \j_p^\triv) \iso \L_{\K(1)}X$, and it is cartesian because the map on horizontal fibers is an equivalence. \end{proof}